 Fiverr: If you’d like an affordable logo designed for you, I suggest Fiverr.
-You can browse designers profiles and see how much they charge for a simple logo (some, as the name suggests, cost only $5!).
+You can browse designers profiles and see how much they charge for a simple logo.

-Akismet Anti-Spam: If you build it…the spammers will come.
-This plugin filters through the spammy comments for you, so you don’t have to spend hours going through each comment manually.
+Akismet Anti-Spam [free and paid]: If you build it…the spammers will come.
+This plugin filters through the spam for you, so you don’t have to spend hours going through each comment manually.

-WP Fastest Cache: Allows you to delete your website cache so your website is running at optimum speed.
+WP Fastest Cache [free] or WP Rocket [paid- I use this]: Allows you to delete your website cache so your website is running at optimum speed.

-WP Smush: Automatically reduces the file size of any photos uploaded.
+WP Smush [free] or Shortpixel [paid- I use this]: Automatically reduces the file size of any photos uploaded.

-Yoast SEO: This plugin is also a necessity.
+Yoast SEO [free]: This plugin is also a necessity.
 Yoast SEO (short for ‘search engine optimization’) improves your Google rankings, which is very important for generating website traffic!

 You should also have the following pages: